List of municipalities in Alicante

-Alicante (Alacant in Valencian) is a province in the autonomous community of Valencia, Spain, that is divided into 141 municipalities.
+Alicante or Alacant (officially: Alacant / Alicante) is a province in the autonomous community of Valencia, Spain, that is divided into 141 municipalities.
 As of the 2023 Spanish census, the province is the 5th largest by population, with inhabitants, and the 41st largest by land area, spanning 5817 km2.
 Municipalities are the basic local political division in Spain, and can only belong to one province.
 They enjoy a large degree of autonomy in their local administration, being in charge of tasks such as urban planning, water supply, lighting, roads, local police, and firefighting.